karimelhou/Ecommerce-JSF-JPA-Application/README.md

 ## JSF Views
 The project includes various JavaServer Faces (JSF) views that create an interactive and user-friendly web interface for the application.
 The views facilitate tasks such as product search, creation, and modification.

-## Getting Started
-To get started with this project, please refer to the [Getting Started](/docs/GETTING_STARTED.md) guide, which provides instructions on setting up the development environment and running the application.

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, please follow the [Contributing Guidelines](/docs/CONTRIBUTING.md) for details on how to get started.